All About Myelofibrosis

 Larger bones have more bone marrow, and therefore produce more blood cells.
 The larger bones include the femur (top part of the leg or thigh), the hip bones, and parts of the rib cage.
 The bone marrow contains hematopoietic stem cells (or blood stem cells), which are cells that can produce one type of blood cell over and over again.
 It also contains a small percentage of cells that are in development and are not yet mature.
 These immature cells are called blasts.
 Once the cell has matured, it moves out of the bone marrow and into the circulating blood.
 The body has mechanisms to know when more cells are needed and has the ability to produce them in an orderly fashion.

 Myelofibrosis is a rare diagnosis, though the exact incidence is not known.
 It is likely underestimated as less severe and/or asymptomatic disease may go undetected.
-However, estimates suggest the annual incidence in the United States population to range from 3.6 to 5.7 cases per 100,000 person in the United States.
+However, estimates suggest the annual incidence in the United States population is 1.5 cases per 100,000 persons in the United States.

 Aging is the major risk factor for developing myelofibrosis, as the disorder usually develops in people over age 50, with the average age at the time of diagnosis being about 60 years old.
 About 15% of all patients diagnosed with myelofibrosis are under the age of 50 and about 6% under 40.